MrKedrok/PredicaTask/README.md

 - second is worker for management task, it is coinscoin_lib, that instance has separate container to transform data from coinpaprica to sql server

 extra stuff
-- local sql server on a docker with open ports and autorestore database from backup file (/opt/PredicaTask/etc/coinscoin-dev.BAK).
+- local sql server on a docker with open ports and auto restore database from backup file (/opt/PredicaTask/etc/coinscoin-dev.BAK).
 - monitor container to monitor celery queue on flower, access below url 127.0.0.1:5555 when we start redis
+- separate docker-compose for unit tests with tests entrypoint to trigger pytests
 ------------